Published: December 16, 2020

 In this section, we’ll review the main features of an online food ordering website for restaurants.

-And there should be a version for users with a great ordering system.
+Additionally, there should be a version for users with a great ordering system.

 First things first, this stage shouldn’t be obligatory.
 You don’t really have to register when you order food at a restaurant, right?